Canonical colourings in random graphs: Canonical cliques in unbounded colourings of random graphs

 It will be convenient to move from the dense weighted graphs $\df$ back to unweighted graphs $D$ sampled by the edge weights of~$\df$.
-The following lemma follows directly from the sharp concentration of the binomial distribution and Chernoff's inequality. \begin{lemma} For every $\eps>0$ and any sequence of functions $\df\colon [n]^{(2)} \to [0,1]$ asymptotically almost surely we have $\cutnorm{\ind_D - \df} \leq \eps$ for the random graph $D$ on $[n]$ with every edge $e$ appearing independently with probability $\df(e)$. \end{lemma}
+The following lemma follows directly from Chernoff's inequality and a union bound. \begin{lemma} For every $\eps>0$ and any sequence of functions $\df\colon [n]^{(2)} \to [0,1]$ asymptotically almost surely we have $\cutnorm{\ind_D - \df} \leq \eps$ for the random graph $D$ on $[n]$ with every edge $e$ appearing independently with probability $\df(e)$. \end{lemma}

-We will also use the following \emph{counting lemma} comparing the number of copies of subgraph of graphs in terms of the cut-norm.
+We will also use the following \emph{counting lemma} comparing the number of subgraphs of two graphs in terms of the cut-norm.
 This can be viewed as the global counting lemma for the weak regularity lemma of Frieze and Kannan~\cite{fk99} and it can be found in~\cite{ls06}*{Lemma~4.1}. \begin{lemma} \pushQED{ } For every graph $H$ and all functions $\ff$, $\df\colon [n]^{(2)}\to [0,1]$ we have

 \end{lemma}

 We conclude this section with the following fact that the cut-norm controls most vertex degrees into given subsets (see, e.g., the deduction of~\ref{it:trans1-1deg} of Theorem~\ref{t:transference1} from~\ref{it:trans1-1}). \begin{lemma} For every $\eps>0$ and all functions $\ff$, $\df\colon [n]^{(2)}\to [0,1]$ with $\cutnorm{\ff - \df} \leq \eps$ the following holds.
 For all $U\subseteq [n]$ with $|U| > 2 \eps^{1/3}n$, all but at most $\eps^{1/3}n$ vertices $v \in [n]$ satisfy